 Bartók’s comments on Chopin were unlikely to go down well in Poland.
 They were a major stimulus for Szymanowski’s first published statement on folk music, “The Ethnic Question in Relation to Contemporary Music” (1925).
 The authenticity of the “folk” tone and materials of Chopin’s music, the “mythological” marker of his Polishness, was challenged by Bartók’s identification of its source as “popular art songs” which had been “appropriated” by peasant musicians performing for money in towns.
 But while Szymanowski’s understanding of Chopin (inevitably) departs from Bartók’s, his views on folk music accord in many ways with those of his Hungarian contemporary.
 He writes that “folk-art clearly reveals the deepest primordial character of a given people in the sphere of aesthetics”.
 Looking back over the interaction of “art” and “folk” music he describes how “authentic ‘folk’ elements … began to intrude increasingly strongly upon ‘cultured,’ academic music in the form of an ‘exotic’ style” in an “artificial assimilation” or “seasoning.”
 (His example is Dvořák’s New World Symphony).
 Despite its “artificiality” Szymanowski is not wholly against this “compromise ‘folksy’ academic idiom.”
 He considers it to be an important “bridge,” a breaking into new, potentially highly fertile ground.
 The parallels with Bartók are especially clear when Szymanowski claims that the music of the folk is so powerful because it appears “fixed and unchanging, transcending the limits of history and being the most direct expression of the spirit of a race”.
 The revitalizing potential of this resource is strongly felt and Chopin is raised a “dazzling glimpse” of the creative force which leads to perfect, universally significant artistic forms.
 By contrast with Liszt, whose “Hungarianisms” Szymanowski dismisses as exoticism, Chopin’s “Polishness” is deep-seated, manifest especially powerfully in works with no overt “folk references,” at the abstract, or absolute level of form and expression.

 Through the late 1920s and early 30s Szymanowski wrote a number of essays which share the theme of counterpointing folk music with the sentimentalism he disparages in romanticism and its epigones.
-His anti-sentimental stance on folk music was highly indebted to the musicologist Adolf Chybiński who in 1925 sought to distinguish folk melodies of the Polish mountain region from the “mannerist” emphasis on “sadness for sadness’s sake,” from the “easy sentimentalism,” the superficial “tearful style” embodied in the misused cliché of the augmented second in romantic versions of folk melodies:
+His anti-sentimental stance on folk music was highly indebted to the musicologist Adolf Chybiński, who in 1925 sought to distinguish folk melodies of the Polish mountain region from the “mannerist” emphasis on “sadness for sadness’s sake,” from the “easy sentimentalism,” the superficial “tearful style” embodied in the misused cliché of the augmented second in romantic versions of folk melodies:

 The melodies of Podhale have a character that is, so to speak, optimistic.
 They are free from the overused symbols of sadness for sadness’ sake, which have simply become a mannerism in the majority of Polish songs.
 One of the accessories of this easy ‘sentimentalism’ is the augmented second, used stereotypically, and alongside it certain perfunctory turns of phrase, which are in no way utilised in Polish folksong.
 Admittedly, many mazurkas leave nothing to be desired in regards to their colourful content.
 However, the point is not this, but only that persistent yet often superficial ‘tearful style’, which has become a mannerism.
 The melodies of Podhale are the antithesis of this trend, or this mannerism.
 It can be no surprise that in a land of free spirits, and those which have almost always been free, that these kinds of melodies, and not others, have appeared, full of affirmation, and not negation.